 Child Protection: refers to the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

-Safeguarding and promoting the welfare of children: refers to the process of protecting children from maltreatment, preventing the impairment of children’s mental and physical health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best life chances.
+Safeguarding and promoting the welfare of children: is defined for the purposes of this policy as: Providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment, whether that is within or outside the home, including online, preventing the impairment of children’s mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.

 Early Help: means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to the teenage years.

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+Harm can include ill treatment that

+is not physical as well as the impact of witnessing ill treatment of others.
 This can be

 particularly relevant, for example, in relation to the impact on children of all forms of

-domestic abuse.
+domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or by another child or children.

 Staff: refers to all those working for or on behalf of the school/education setting in either a paid or voluntary capacity, full time or part time.
-This also includes parents and Governors.
+This also includes parent volunteers and Governors.

 Child: refers to all children who have not yet reached the age of 18.
 On the whole, this will apply to pupils from our own school; however, the policy will extend to children visiting from other establishments

 Parent: refers to birth parents and other adults who are in a parenting role e.g. carers, stepparents, foster parents, and adoptive parents.